 Video streaming giant YouTube has warned that if YouTube TV is unable to renew its agreement with Disney, it will lose access to over a dozen Disney-owned channels later this week.

-The company said that it is now in negotiations with Disney to continue distributing its content on YouTube TV.
+The company said it is now negotiating with Disney to continue distributing its content on YouTube TV.

 “Disney is an important partner for us.
 We are in active conversations with them and are working hard to keep their content on YouTube TV,” it added.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free